uphold/topper-docs/docs/rest-api.md

 ## OpenAPI documentation

-To make it easier to consume the REST API, there's an [OpenAPI](https://www.openapis.org/) specification available in https://api.topperpay.com/docs/json.
+To make it easier to consume the REST API, there's an [OpenAPI specification](https://www.openapis.org/) available at https://api.topperpay.com/docs/json.

-You may also visualize the documentation in https://api.topperpay.com/docs.
+You may also visualize the documentation at https://api.topperpay.com/docs.